 You don’t want it to get it too wet, or they will fizz before you want them to, so spray slowly.
 The consistency is much like a dry snow when it’s not too wet out.
 It needs to stick together but not be dripping wet.
 Scrunch the mixture up in the palm of your hand, and when it starts to stay together in a clump, then you know you’re getting close.

-Next, pack it into the ice cube trays, making sure you get it in all the corners to make you get a nice shape when it’s done.
+Next, pack it into the ice cube trays, making sure you get it in all the corners to make you get an excellent shape when it’s done.
 Scrape off the top excess and add it back into the bowl and repeat until your trays are full.

-Once you get going, you’ll get the hang of it and then it’s not hard at all.
-You can make them all one color, or do it in halves and make 2 different colors.
-Really be as creative as you want.
+Once you get going, you’ll get the hang of it and then it ‘s not hard at all.
+You can make them all one color, or do it in halves and make two different colors.
+Be as creative as you want.

-Finally all you need to do is put them in a cute jar & make your own labels for a personal touch.
+Finally, all you need to do is put them in a cute jar & make your labels for a personal touch.

-This recipe makes about 24 ice cube tray size bombs.
-Some are larger than others, so sometimes I get closer to 30.
+This recipe makes about 24 ice cube tray size fizzy bath bombs.
+Some trays are larger than others, so sometimes I get closer to 30.

-When you are all finishing run yourself a nice bath and pop in a fizzy.
+When you are all finished, run yourself a nice bath and pop in a fizzy bath bomb.
 You deserve it!